NeoGranular/lanyon/_posts/2016-06-22-martial-god-chapter-01-07.md

 The effect of water type cultivation techniques on self-healing was extremely clear.
 By the time He Yiming returned back to the He family estate, both of his hands were as good as before without a trace of injury.

-He Yiming clicked his tongue in astonishment: 'The water based techniques surprisingly have this kind of a healing effect, then what about the level of the wood based techniques which are renowned for the number one healing techniques under the heavens?
+He Yiming clicked his tongue in astonishment: 'The water based techniques surprisingly have this kind of a healing effect, then what about the level of the wood based techniques which are renowned for being the number one healing techniques under the heavens?
 I have to try for myself if I get the opportunity.'

 'The water based techniques surprisingly have this kind of a healing effect.
 Then what about the wood based techniques which are renowned for being the number one healing techniques under the heavens?
 I have to try for myself if I get the opportunity.'